Elkinmt19/ml-engineering-dojo/README.md

 # <img src="https://github.com/Elkinmt19/data-science-dojo/blob/main/assets/imgs/robotboy_fly.gif"/> THE DATA SCIENCE DOJO <img src="https://github.com/Elkinmt19/data-science-dojo/blob/main/assets/imgs/robotboy_fly.gif"/>

 This is a repository created to acquire and develop all the necessary skills to become a data scientist.
 This project has a lot of projects related to data analysis with Python, using tools such as NumPy, Pandas and Matplotlib.
-It also has machine learning projects using technologies such as Sklearn, TensorFlow and AWS SageMaker.
+It also has machine learning projects using technologies such as Sklearn, TensorFlow, Pytorch, MXNet and AWS SageMaker.
  <br>
  <img src="https://github.com/Elkinmt19/data-science-dojo/blob/main/assets/imgs/sagemaker.gif"
       width="400"/>